caseif/PyChunkCopier/README.md

 PyChunkCopier requires Python 3 and no additional dependencies.

 ### Usage
-Create two directories alongside the script called `source` and `target`.
-(If unsure which files are relevant, [use this page](https://dinnerbone.com/minecraft/tools/coordinates/) or just copy them all.)
+Create two directories alongside the script called `source` and `target`, and copy the appropriate region files into them.
+If unsure which files are relevant, [use this page](https://dinnerbone.com/minecraft/tools/coordinates/) or just copy them all.
+The files may be directly under these directories, or in a `region` sub-directory.

 ```
 python copy_chunks.py <x1> <z1> <x2> <z2>